-Based on the information presented in this report, LE, LLC believes that approximately 283 acres out the total +/- 1,160 acre AOI, approximately 24% of the total area represent jurisdictional wetlands.
+Based on the information presented in this report, LE, LLC believes that out of the total +/- 1,160 acre AOI, approximately 283 acres represent jurisdictional wetlands.
+This wetland acreage is equivalent to approximately 24% of the total AOI.
 Figure 4 - Wetland Delineation Map of the Overall AOI - illustrates the portions of the subject AOI where jurisdictional wetlands were identified during this assessment.
 Figure 5 - Wetland Delineation Sheet Index Map - displays the various "enhanced view" subsections of the property that provide a more detailed view of each portion of the overall AOI.
 Figure 6 A - Wetland Delineation Map; Sheet Index 1 - is an aerial photograph that illustrates wetland/upland boundaries and field survey plots within the respective portion of the AOI.
 Figure 6 B - Wetland Delineation Map; Sheet Index 1 - is a topographic map that illustrates wetland/upland boundaries and field survey plots within the same subsection of the AOI as Figure 6 A. The subsequent figures (Figures 7 A and 7 B through Figures 11 A and 11 B) represent the aerial photographs and topographic maps illustrating the wetland/upland boundaries within the corresponding subsections of the AOI.

 The interpretation the wetland/upland boundary with this AOI is based on visual observations that were made during the field assessment activities conducted between October 6, 2016 and October 31, 2016, and based on information derived from historical aerial photography, NRCS soil maps, the Hancock County, Mississippi Soil Survey, USGS topographic maps, LiDAR and Infrared map data, and other historical information sources.
-It should be noted that weather conditions, such as variations in seasonal rainfall amounts, can also influence the interpretation of a wetland delineation by effectively altering the hydroperiod within the areas of a site that have minimal relief.
+It should be noted that weather conditions, such as variations in seasonal rainfall amounts, can also influence the interpretation of a wetland delineation by effectively altering the hydro period within the areas of a site that have minimal relief.
 LE,LLC field personnel found the climatological conditions to be normal, and consistent for this time of the year.